gathik-jindal/MooreMachine/README.md

 The following code specifies a sample way to create and run the Moore Machine.
 It is also present in the file main.py.
 It consists of 2 machines m1 and m2.
 The input is received from the text file and the final output is stored in the object o.
+The input can be from any type of file that has the extension .txt, .csv, and .xslx.
+Furthermore, the input must be of the format:

+Feature: Each of the specified file types can have a header line which can contain anything, the program will automatically skip it / ignore it.

+For txt files, the format should be as follows:

+            Input format that is expected in the file as follows:

+            <time> <input>

+            <time> <input>

+            ...

+            time should be convertible to float.

+            input should be convertible to integer

+        For csv files, the format should be as follows:

+            It assumes that the newline was set to "" while creating the file

+            A sample creation in python:

+                ```python
+                import csv
+                with open("Test.csv", "w", newline='') as file:
+                    csw=csv.writer(file)
+                    for i in range(5):
+                        csw.writerow([i+0.1,i+1])
+                ```

+            Input format that is expected in the file as follows:

+            <time>,<input>

+            <time>,<input>

+            ...

+            time should be convertible to float.

+            input should be convertible to integer

+        For xlsx files, the format should be as follows:

+            Input format is expected in the file as follows:

+            Column:  A         B

+                    <time>   <input>

+                    <time>   <input>

+                    <time>   <input>

+                    ...

+            time should be convertible to a float

+            input should be convertible to integer
 ```python
 from blocks import Manager, Clock